 Raw fooders are usually vegan, favouring vegetables and fruits; soaked and/or sprouted grains, nuts and seeds; and seaweeds.
 Some also eat a range of fermented foods such as seed yogurts, miso, sauerkraut, kefir and tempeh, which are referred to as live foods, even though some of them (miso, tempeh) have ingredients that were initially cooked (soya beans).

 Generally, the raw food diet will stabilise one’s weight over time, and although there’s often some weight loss to begin with, this varies from individual to individual.
 I made my transition to mostly raw food over a couple of years, experimenting along the way.
 I’d been macrobiotic vegan for about twenty-three years before that and I didn’t lose weight when I made the change.
 In fact, I gained a little bit of weight.
 However, we all have different dietary histories, so it would be wise to take your time and allow your body to adjust incrementally.

 A lot of people often ask doesn’t it take longer to prepare a raw meal.
 Well, no, it needn’t.
 It takes me about five minutes to prep breakfast — which is left to 'brew' overnight in the fridge — and about 15-20 minutes to make my evening meal.
 I usually have two meals a day, lunch 12 noon-1pm and evening 6-7pm, with a snack of fruit or raw chocolate or a handful of activated nuts in the mid-afternoon.
-That suits me, but of course, we all have our own preferences.
+That suits me, but of course, we all have our preferences.
 My superfood-based The Goop keeps me going for hours and often I’m content with just the two meals.